Parametrized constant-depth quantum neuron: Conclusions

 \section{Conclusions}

 In this paper, we proposed a generalized framework to build quantum neurons that apply the kernel trick.
-We highlight that the feature space mapping is what determines each quantum neuron under the proposed framework.
-Each particular case only instantiates the transformation that is applied to the input and weight vectors.
-It makes room to define countless quantum neurons, including for actual quantum devices, as long as the feature mappings can be implemented in quantum circuits.
-Feature mappings hard to compute classically may solve practical problems more efficiently, which will represent a quantum advantage achieved by that quantum neuron framework.

-Under that framework, we presented a quantum neuron with a parametrized activation function and an efficient circuit implementation.
-That circuit implementation further complies with the constraints of actual quantum devices compared to the existing neuron.
-Firstly, a circuit with constant depth and a linear number of operations mitigates the errors by decoherence times and gate infidelities.
-Qubit encoding generates a straightforward state preparation.
-Connectivity is not a problem since that encoding strategy generates separable states.
-Circuit rewriting is facilitated since the circuit uses elementary single-qubit gates.
-Additionally, the proposed neuron is still flexible due to the parametrization of its activation function.
+Countless quantum neurons can be defined under that framework, including those for actual quantum devices as long as their feature mappings can be implemented in quantum circuits with a limited number of gates.
+Here, we presented a quantum neuron with a parametrized activation function and an efficient circuit implementation.
+The parametrization gives flexibility to the neuron since its activation function shape can be changed.
+That efficient circuit implementation further complies with the constraints of actual quantum devices compared to the existing kernel-based quantum neuron.
+The first reason is that a circuit with constant depth and a linear number of operations mitigates the errors by decoherence times and gate infidelities.
+Additionally, qubit encoding generates a straightforward state preparation, where connectivity is not a problem since that encoding strategy generates separable states.
+Finally, circuit rewriting is facilitated since the circuit uses elementary single-qubit gates.

-Each quantum neuron implements a fundamentally different activation function.
-Here, we showed the neuron activation shapes as functions of some relations between the input and weight vectors.
-While the existing neuron is restricted, the parametrized neuron can fit different problem structures.
-As a demonstration, the parametrized neuron produced optimal solutions for the six classification problems addressed here, while the existing neuron only solved two problems.
-The proposed neuron without parametrization also solved only two problems.
-Thus, parametrizing really improves the neuron capabilities.
-Finally, we also demonstrated that the quantum neuron circuits can reproduce the numerical solutions.
+Each kernel-based quantum neuron implements a fundamentally different activation function.
+Here, we showed those neuron activation shapes as functions of some relations between the input and weight vectors.
+While the existing kernel-based neuron is restricted, the parametrized neuron has the flexibility to fit different problem structures.
+As a first demonstration, the parametrized neuron produced optimal solutions for all nonlinear toy classification problems, including the ones where both the existing kernel-based neuron and the proposed neuron without parametrization performed like random models or worse.
+We also reproduced those numerical solutions in a simulation environment of quantum circuits as a means to finally validate the neuron implementations.
+As a last and conclusive test, we contrasted the kernel-based quantum neurons and the discrete quantum neurons in the real problem of recognizing handwritten digits.
+As a result, the proposed quantum neuron produced the best results in all cases.
+This repeated evidence of better neuron capabilities in real-life problems, mainly due to the parametrization potential, solidly exhibits the proposed quantum neuron and the proposed framework as effective models for machine learning and its applications.